-A prepaid card with a balance high enough to cover the cost of the motel room and any temporary hold or security deposit is another option for paying for a motel room.
+A prepaid card with a balance high enough to cover the cost of the motel room, and any temporary hold or security deposit, is another option for paying for a motel room.
 These cards operate essentially the same as a credit card, so as long as your account balance will cover any charges made by the motel, you should not have any payment problems.

 If you have trouble finding a motel that will allow you to make a reservation without a credit card, ask for help from a family member.
-Perhaps your parents will let you use their credit card to make the reservation -- or even to pay for the room if you pay them back from your savings or checking account.
+Perhaps your parents or a close friend will let you use their credit card to make the reservation – or even to pay for the room if you pay them back from your savings or checking account.
 Motels often will let you use a credit card to make the reservation, but they'll let you pay in cash or with another form of payment when you check in.
 Ask questions, though, because sometimes a motel will place a temporary hold on the credit card to hold a room for you.